SERE: Exploring Feature Self-relation for Self-supervised Transformer: Related Work

 \subsection{Self-Supervised Vision Transformer}

-Recently, transformers are generalized to computer vision~\cite{dosovitskiy2020vit,wang2021pyramid} and achieve state-of-the-art performance on many tasks, \eg image classification, semantic segmentation and object detection.
-Due to lack of indicative bias, training ViTs requires much more data and tricks~\cite{dosovitskiy2020vit,touvron2021training}.
-To meet the data requirement of ViTs with low annotation cost, recent works have been working on training ViTs with self-supervised learning methods.
-Chen \etal~\cite{Chen_2021_ICCV} empirically explore the contrastive learning with ViTs.
-Caron \etal~\cite{caron2021emerging} propose a framework of self-distillation for ViTs, and find that self-supervised ViTs have the potential to capture explicit information of semantic regions.
-Xie \etal~\cite{xie2021moby} implement contrastive learning in Swin Transformer~\cite{liu2021Swin}.
-These methods follow the pretext of instance discrimination where representations with invariance to transformation are learned by maximizing the similarity among positive samples.
-Li \etal~\cite{li2022efficient} propose to use multi-stage architectures and fine-grained region-level matching to develop efficient self-supervised ViTs.
-Reconstruction from noisy images to learn representations~\cite{iGPT,bao2021beit,he2021masked,zhou2021ibot,xie2021simmim,repre,li2021mst,cwei2021,atito2021sit} has became another popular pipeline for self-supervised ViTs.
-However, most self-supervised ViTs still follow the framework designed for CNNs and model the relation between feature embeddings of images.
-Instead, we explore another form of semantic information, \ie self-relation in more fine-grained dimensions, for self-supervised ViTs.
+Transformers have been generalized to computer vision~\cite{dosovitskiy2020vit,wang2021pyramid} and achieved state-of-the-art performance on many tasks, \eg image classification~\cite{liu2021Swin}, semantic segmentation~\cite{wang2021pyramid,cheng2021maskformer}, and object detection~\cite{wu2022p2t}.
+Due to a lack of inductive bias, training ViT requires much more data and tricks \cite{dosovitskiy2020vit,touvron2021training}.
+Recent works have been working on training ViT with self-supervised learning methods~\cite{li2022efficient,mugs2022SSL,xie2021moby,li2021mst} to meet the data requirement of ViT with low annotation costs.
+Many instance discrimination based methods use feature embeddings as the representation for self-supervised learning.
+For instance, Chen \etal~\cite{Chen_2021_ICCV} and Caron \etal~\cite{caron2021emerging} implement contrastive learning and self-clustering with image-level embeddings, respectively.
+Zhou \etal~\cite{zhou2021ibot} develop self-distillation with patch-level embeddings.
+However, these methods still follow the pretext task of instance discrimination initially designed for CNNs, where representations with invariance to transformation are learned by maximizing the similarity among positive samples.
+New properties in ViT may help the self-supervised training but are ignored by these methods.
+We explore spatial self-relation and channel self-relation, which are proven more suitable for the training of ViT.